Distributed Systems

 We will decide the late penalty based on the timestamp of the latest edit to your private Piazza post, not the timestamp of the git commit hash.
 Please avoid editing your Piazza post after creating it, so be sure to submit the correct information in your post.

-You should also create a separate follow up message below your private Piazza post with concrete steps detailing how you will submit on time for future assignments.
-This should be done separately from the main post so that you have time to actually reflect and it doesn't delay your submission.
+You should also create a separate follow up message below your private Piazza post with concrete steps detailing how you will submit your future assignments in time.
+This should be done separately from the main post so that you have time to reflect and so it doesn't delay your submission.

 If you are curious, we do not use the timestamp of the git commit because it is modifiable and so we cannot rely on it.
 We require a Piazza post that has a (hopefully) unmodifiable timestamp so we can use it to determine the late penalty.